 - Older people who participated in a 16-week tai chi program developed better immunity after receiving the shingles vaccine than those who received the same vaccine but participated in a health education program instead of tai chi.

-- A large NIH-sponsored study found that supplementation with a combination of antioxidant vitamins and zinc helped to prevent age-related macular degeneration from progressing from the intermediate stage to the advanced stage.
-Age-related macular degeneration is an eye disease that can cause vision loss among older adults.
+- A large NIH-sponsored study found that supplementation with a combination of antioxidants (vitamins C and E and beta carotene) and zinc helped to prevent age-related macular degeneration (AMD) from progressing from the intermediate stage to the advanced stage.
+AMD is an eye disease that can cause vision loss among older adults.

-- A follow up study on supplements and age-related macular degeneration found that adding omega-3 fatty acids (fish oil) to the supplement combination did not improve results.
+- A follow up study on supplements and AMD found that adding omega-3 fatty acids (fish oil) to the supplement combination did not improve results.
 The study also identified some modifications that can be made in the supplement formula to decrease the likelihood of side effects.

 Sleep Problems in Older Adults